 Do not leave food out for kestrels.
 You could attract kestrel predators instead.

-Researchers and citizen scientists have been building and monitoring kestrel nestboxes for decades, and in the decades of data generated, there is little to no evidence of adults abandoning nests once eggs are laid because of brief, periodic nest checks by humans.
+Researchers and community scientists have been building and monitoring kestrel nestboxes for decades, and in the decades of data generated, there is little to no evidence of adults abandoning nests once eggs are laid because of brief, periodic nest checks by humans.
 However, monitoring can disturb nesting kestrels if it is undertaken carelessly, so make sure to always keep nestbox visits short.

 We do recommend visiting nestboxes once when there is eggs, and at least once again within 30 days.
 However, the American Kestrel Partnership is primarily a coordinating entity, not a managing entity, so we leave the details of day-to-day operations up to our partners.
 Keep in mind that the more often you visit nestboxes the more useful your data will be, but there is no minimum requirement for participation.
 If you cannot manage frequent visits to nestboxes, it is best to visit once when eggs are present, and then sometime within the next 30 days.